tanfwong/rfsoc4x2/vitis_adc_platform.md

    - Run:
      - Click **SOFTWARE EMULATION->Run** (**Debug**) to run (debug) the application
      - I haven't figured out how (if possible at all) to emulate streaming samples to the dummy kernel.
 As a result, the run will stall.
 Hit the **Debug** (a traingle with a bug) button on the left side to show the DEBUG view and you may stop the emulation there.

+2. Hardware Emulation:
+   - It appears that Vitis 2023.2.1 doesn't support hardware emulation for the xczu48dr chip on the RFSoC4x2 board.